rdolzi/ft_irc/docs/user-guide/comprehensive-irc-user-guide.md

 - ERR_NONICKNAMEGIVEN (431): Returned when no nickname is provided
 - ERR_ERRONEUSNICKNAME (432): Returned when the nickname contains invalid characters
 - ERR_NICKNAMEINUSE (433): Returned when the chosen nickname is already in use
-- ERR_UNAVAILRESOURCE (437): Returned when the nickname is temporarily unavailable (e.g., due to server-side nickname hold)
-- ERR_RESTRICTED (484): Returned when the connection is restricted and nickname changes are not allowed